xyw2016/CLVisc_container/README.md

 singularity pull --arch amd64 library://xiangyuwu/hydro/clviscdev:stable
 ```

+### 2. Run the Container

-### 2. Run the container with NVIDIA GPU support and bind the host CUDA and OpenCL configuration:
+Run the container with NVIDIA GPU support and bind the host CUDA and OpenCL configuration:

+---
 ```bash
 singularity shell --nv \
   --bind /path/to/your/cuda:/usr/local/cuda \